navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 .. note::

    The FMS server does not start automatically with Hyphanet.
-If you want to start the service automatically, you can write a custom startup service with systemctl.
+If you want to start the service automatically, you can write a custom startup service with "systemctl".

 Configuration
 -------------